First Year Fellows

 Jessica Calihan, MD, MS

 Jessie grew up in Rochester, NY and attended college at Brown University, where she was an American History major.
 She attended Columbia College of Physicians & Surgeons for medical school before completing the Internal Medicine-Pediatrics Urban Health Residency Program at Johns Hopkins Hospital.
-Last year, Jessie was an addiction medicine fellow with the Boston Children’s ASAP program.
-In her spare time, she enjoys spending time with her fiancé and new puppy Beacon and finding new places to hike, run, or ski.
+Prior to becoming an adolescent medicine fellow, Jessie completed the Boston Children’s Pediatric Addiction Fellowship.
+In her spare time, she enjoys spending time with her puppy Beacon and finding new places to hike, run, or ski.

 Candice Mazon, MD

-Born in the Philippines and raised in New Jersey, Candice has stayed loyal to the east coast – at Rutgers University for undergrad, at Drexel University for medical school in Philadelphia, at Georgetown University/MGUH for residency in DC, and now Boston for fellowship!
-Her academic interests include health justice, social determinants of health, and caring for vulnerable youth.
-Outside of work, she loves to travel (visited 5 countries during residency!), find new restaurants to try, do something creative, and explore the city with her fiancé and her dog.
+Born in the Philippines and raised in New Jersey, Candice has stayed loyal to the East Coast.
+She attended Rutgers University for her undergraduate degree, Drexel University for medical school in Philadelphia, completed her pediatric residency in Washington DC at Medstar-Georgetown, and is now exploring Boston for her fellowship.
+Her academic interests include intersectionality and anti-racism, reproductive justice, and LGBTQIA+ health.
+Outside of work, she loves to travel, do something creative, and explore the city with her husband and dog.

 Roxanne Rengifo, MD, MSc